 Sonny Jackson had a twelve-year career in the major leagues, coming up originally at age 18.
-Although his major league debut was in 1963, he still qualified as a rookie in 1966 when he hit .292, led the league in singles and sacrifice hits, and broke the modern National League record for stolen bases by a rookie.
-He was a distant second in the Rookie of the Year voting behind Tommy Helms.
+Although his major league debut was in 1963, he still qualified as a rookie in 1966 when he hit .292, led the National League in singles and sacrifice hits, and broke the modern league record for stolen bases by a rookie.
+He was a distant second in the Rookie of Year voting behind Tommy Helms.

-In 1963 at age 18, he had been one of many young phenoms on the Houston Colt .45's team, including 19-year-old Joe Morgan, 19-year-old Rusty Staub, 20-year-old Jerry Grote, 21-year-old Jimmy Wynn and several less famous youngsters.
+In 1963 at age 18, he was one of many young phenoms on the Houston Colt .45's team, including 19-year-old Joe Morgan, 19-year-old Rusty Staub, 20-year-old Jerry Grote, 21-year-old Jimmy Wynn and several less famous youngsters.

 After 1966, though, he was never a strong hitter even by standards of the second deadball era, and that, combined with injuries, eventually ended his career.

 He was a shortstop, but was converted to the regular center fielder for the Atlanta Braves in 1971, and thereafter played both outfield and shortstop.
 All told, his professional playing career lasted from 1963 to 1976.

 After his playing days, he stayed involved in professional baseball.
 He was a coach for the Kingsport Braves in 1977-1978, and the Savannah Braves in 1979.
 He managed the Anderson Braves in 1980-1981, and was on the big league staff in 1982 and 1983.
 Jackson was a coach for the Durham Bulls in 1984, Richmond Braves in 1985, Greenville Braves in 1987, and Richmond again from 1989 to 1992.
 He also served as a roving minor league instructor.
-He was the hitting coach for the San Jose Giants in 1996, and moved up to San Francisco the next year.
+He was the hitting coach for the San Jose Giants in 1996, and moved up to the San Francisco Giants in 1997.